Submit your self-attestation, keep up-to-date with the attestation status of others, and share your own attestation data with your counterparties

 It is straightforward to self-attest

-The KYC Registry Security Attestation Application makes it straightforward to meet the requirement for self-attestation as outlined in the Customer Security Controls Policy.
+The KYC-SA makes it straightforward to meet the requirement for self-attestation as outlined in the Customer Security Controls Policy.
 No additional software or hardware is required to access the browser-based application, which uses a two-step verification process.

 Once your self-attestation data has been prepared and submitted, SWIFT will publish the submission.
-The presence of the self-attestation and its validity will be visible to all KYC Registry Security Attestation users, but the data contents will not be shared without the owner’s explicit permission.
+The presence of the self-attestation and its validity will be visible to all KYC-SA users, but the data contents will not be shared without the owner’s explicit permission.

-Users may edit and re-submit their data at any time and self-attestation data must be updated at least every 12 months.
+Users may edit and re-submit their data at any time and self-attestation data must be updated at least every 12 months, dependent on the expiry date of the attestation.

 Full details of the self-attestation data requirements and workflows – including requirements for organisations connecting through a service provider – are described in the Customer Security Controls Policy.